smaht-dac/submitr/docs/source/index.rst

 What To Do Next
 ===============

-More advanced users who already have Python installed to their satisfaction can proceed to instructions for `Installation <installation.html>`_.
+More experienced users who already have Python installed to their satisfaction can proceed to instructions for `Installation <installation.html>`_.

-Less experienced users should start with instructions for `Installation Prerequisites <installation_prerequisites.html>`_, which will introduce some basics for working with the terminal and installing the dependencies for this tool.
+Less experienced users should start with instructions for `Installation Prerequisites <installation_prerequisites.html>`_, which will introduce some basics for working with the terminal and installing the dependencies for this tool:

+* `Installation Prerequisites <installation_prerequisites.html>`_,

 Table of Contents
 =================